 The picture changes if we consider cosmic-ray nuclei instead~(see e.g.~\citealt{rodrigues2018a}).
 In this case, $\beta$-decays during nuclear cascades triggered by photodisintegration may provide a significant contribution to the neutrino flux and the main gamma-ray production channel (photomeson production) may become subdominant.
 One could also consider a neutral beam, as done by~\citet{zhang2020a}.
-In this case, however, the gamma-ray flux would be much lower compared to the neutrino one, given that pairs generated via Bethe-Heitler process would respond for a large fraction of the total gamma-ray flux.
+In this case, however, the gamma-ray flux would be much lower compared to the neutrino one, given that pairs generated via Bethe--Heitler process would respond for a large fraction of the total gamma-ray flux.

 \citet{padovani2018a} found that gamma rays from the object PKS~0502+049 contaminate the signal at energies $\lesssim \text{a few} \; \text{GeV}$.
-If a part of the flux measured by Fermi-LAT could, indeed, be attributed to this source, our results would change quantitatively.
+If a part of the flux measured by {\it Fermi}-LAT could, indeed, be attributed to this source, our results would change quantitatively.
 Nevertheless, this effect would be small, since only a few data points would be affected.

 The determination of the maximal energy attainable by cosmic rays in blazars such as \txs{} is an important issue, given its intrinsic connection with ultra-high-energy cosmic rays (UHECRs; $E \gtrsim 1 \; \text{EeV}$), whose origins elude us (see \citealt{alvesbatista2019d} for a review).
 This connection, in the context of blazars, has been discussed by~\citet{resconi2017a,rodrigues2018a,murase2014a,padovani2015a}.
-As pointed out by \citet{keivani2018a}, the X-ray emission in the $0.1 - 100 \; \text{keV}$ band, combined with the HE and VHE data, seems to disfavour the possibility that this object would be an UHECR source, with $E_\text{CR} \gtrsim 1 \; \text{EeV}$.
+As pointed out by \citet{keivani2018a}, the X-ray emission in the $0.1 -- 100 \; \text{keV}$ band, combined with the HE and VHE data, seems to disfavour the possibility that this object would be an UHECR source, with $E_\text{CR} \gtrsim 1 \; \text{EeV}$.
 This connects with another issue regarding the classification of \txs{} as a BL~Lac or FSRQ (see \citealt{Padovani:2019xcv}).
-Neutrino production is more efficient in the latter, due to the rapid photodisintegration of nuclei~\citep{palladino2019a}, whereas the former may, indeed, accelerate cosmic rays to ultra-high energies~\citep{rodrigues2018a,yoshida2020a}
+Neutrino production is more efficient in the latter, due to the rapid photodisintegration of nuclei~\citep{palladino2019a}, whereas the former may, indeed, accelerate cosmic rays to ultrahigh energies~\citep{rodrigues2018a,yoshida2020a}.